-In these bear times, we don’t trade much besides doing DCA down to the bottom for some major coins.
-But what we love to do instead, is to make our Crypto funds work for us meanwhile by investing some of our equity in the right ICOs.
-You might have seen our recent ICO SCOOPs, where we put much work into.
 We try to bring you more of these reviews in these circumstances and carefully select/research the projects.
-But you should not rely on us alone; we want to educate you and enable you to become a DYOR ROCKSTAR!
-Just tangle along these metrics and should find those gems yourself:
+But you should not rely on us alone.
+We want to educate you and enable you to become a DYOR ROCKSTAR!
+Just tangle along these metrics and should find those gems yourself: DYOR

 In this ocean of ICOs out there, we have to conclude that most are pretty bad.
-Whether their ideas are needless, their products shitty or they try to fake investors into looking into their “project” to scam them out of their money.
+Whether their ideas are needless, their products are shitty or they try to fake out investors.
+When looking into their “project” all you find is crapola.

 Don’t let this be you.